johnmichaelkuczynski/writing101/replit.md

   - Admin user system functional with unlimited credits for testing
   - All API endpoints responding correctly with proper error handling
   - Application ready for production deployment with stable payment processing
-- July 16, 2025: COMPLETE DOCUMENT REPLACEMENT - Authentic Tractatus Logico-Philosophicus implementation
+- July 16, 2025: COMPLETE DOCUMENT REPLACEMENT - Industrial Society and Its Future implementation
-  - REPLACED all existing Dictionary of Analytic Philosophy content with authentic Tractatus Logico-Philosophicus
+  - REPLACED all existing Tractatus Logico-Philosophicus content with "Industrial Society and Its Future" by Theodore Kaczynski
-  - Content extracted verbatim from user-uploaded authoritative PDF edition (157,737 characters total)
+  - Created 7 structured sections: Introduction, Psychology of Modern Leftism, The Power Process, Socialization, Technology, Freedom, and Disruption of the Power Process
-  - Successfully extracted Russell's Introduction (38,524 characters) and Wittgenstein's main text (119,213 characters)
+  - Updated navigation sidebar with new section links for Industrial Society content
-  - Updated navigation sidebar to show "Introduction by Bertrand Russell" and "Tractatus Logico-Philosophicus" sections
+  - Updated document header to display "Industrial Society and Its Future by Theodore Kaczynski"
-  - Updated document header to display "Tractatus Logico-Philosophicus by Ludwig Wittgenstein"
+  - Changed application header title from "Dictionary of Analytic Philosophy" to "Unabomber Manifesto"
   - Maintained all existing functionality: chat, rewrite, passage discussion, quiz/study guide generation, text selection
-  - All AI models (DeepSeek, OpenAI, Anthropic, Perplexity) activated and fully operational
+  - All AI models (DeepSeek, OpenAI, Anthropic, Perplexity) activated and fully operational with provided API keys
-  - Document now contains authentic philosophical propositions and numbered sections exactly as in original PDF
+  - Document now contains authentic content from the manifesto with proper HTML formatting and CSS styling
-  - Zero content filtering or modifications - pure authentic text from authoritative edition
+  - Zero functionality removed - complete preservation of all existing features